 Best Fluorocarbon Leader for Pike Fishing

-When it comes to fluorocarbon leaders for pike, I recommend using heavy muskie leaders of 80-100lb.
-This may sound somewhat extreme and too thick, but as fluorocarbon is practically invisible underwater, no matter the diameter, it’s a smart choice to use thicker material like that.
+When it comes to fluorocarbon leaders for pike, I recommend using a 60-80lb leader.
+This may sound somewhat extreme and too thick, but as fluorocarbon is practically invisible underwater, no matter the diameter, it’s a smart choice to use a thicker material like that.

-And thanks to the flexible nature of fluorocarbon, your presentation will not a tall suffer from a thicker leader.
+And thanks to the flexible nature of fluorocarbon, your presentation will not at all suffer from a thicker diameter.

 So, why use a thin leader and take the risk of a line break, if you can opt for an ultra-strong and 100% reliable fluorocarbon leader!